MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-get-started.md

 ### Connect to a workspace

-If you're connecting to a GitHub branch that someone else created and shared, follow the instructions for [Connecting to a shared workspace](./git-integration-process.md#connect-to-a-shared-workspace).
+If the workspace is already connected to GitHub, follow the instructions for [Connecting to a shared workspace](./git-integration-process.md#connect-to-a-shared-workspace).

 #### [Azure DevOps branch Connect](#tab/Azure)